 Another way to customize your sachets is by adding the recipient’s name or initials to the sachets.
-You can find a set of alphabet rubber stamps readily from Amazon or Michael’s.
+You can find a set of alphabet rubber stamps readily from Amazon.
 I like to just do initials since the letters can be hard to line up if there’s more than two of them.
 This is a wonderful way to personalize the sachets and make them even more special as gifts!

 Fill the Sachets with Dried Lavender

 After you’re customized the sachets with your choice of ribbon and stamps (or any other decorations you like!), it’s time to fill the sachets with lavender buds.
 I’ve found that the easiest and least messy way to fill them is by using a rolled-up piece of paper as a funnel.
 (Take it from me – pouring buds directly into sachet, using a spoon, or using a regular funnel with a small opening will result in quite a mess!)
 Simply roll up a regular sheet of printer paper, leaving a medium sized hole at the bottom (1 – 1.5 inches), and tape together.

 Place the smaller opening into the sachet and pour the dried buds from the container into the sachet until full.
 Place the paper funnel in the lavender buds container in between fillings.
 Tighten and tie the ribbon when done and voila!
 Your DIY lavender sachet is done and ready to delight your lucky friends!

 Love lavender sachets but short on time?
 Here are some dried lavender buds for purchase, and also some pre-made sachets that you may like!